christianglodt/rest-pulse-mixer/README.md

 # rest-pulse-mixer
 A simple REST API for changing the volume of PulseAudio sinks.
+It is developed together with its frontend [react-pulse-mixer](https://github.com/christianglodt/react-pulse-mixer).

 ## Configuration
 Configure the PulseAudio server to connect to using the `PULSE_SERVER` environment variable.
 You can also configure a path prefix using the `PATH_PREFIX` environment variable.